 The overall response rate for this survey was 49%, although the response rate by VTrans group varied widely.
 Structures had the most robust participation with 70% of individuals using the survey.
 50% of DMV recipients responded but just 36% of those from Tech Services used the assessment survey.
-Participant numbers and response rate by VTrans area are in Table 1.
+Participant numbers and response rate by VTrans area are in Error!
+Reference source not found.